Lukas2020-code/bmi_calculator/README.md

     - Store the user information in Google Sheets

  ### Future Features

-- The login and password screen could be created for users and after when they login they will be able to see the last calculation.
+- The login and password screen could be created for users and after when they login they will be able to see the last calculations.
-- Time stamp could be also added for the user's so when they come back they could see when was the lst they check their BMI
+- Time stamp could be also added for the user's so when they come back they could see when was the last time they check their BMI
 - All the infromation could be transfer from wordsheet to a database
 - Site owner could create a report about how many people take it the calculation of BMI, what's the average user age and etc.
+- The program could create a report for the user's about they historical BMI

 ## Data Model

 The program collect the inforation from the user.
 The information have to get through the validation process

 Some of the information are used to complete the program requirements.
 The program requirements are to calculate user BMI and store those data into Google Sheets API.

-The data model is quite simple.
-Each action is write in seperate deffinitions that will be easy to manage and maintain if something goes wrong.
+Each action is writen in seperate deffinitions that will be easy to manage and maintain if something goes wrong.

 ## Testing

-- The project was tested manually by me, my familly and closes friends on desktop, tablets and phones.
+The project was tested manually by me, my familly and closes friends on desktop, tablets and phones.
-- It was also tested in PyCharm terminal, the codeanywhere terminal when writting the project and on Heroku terminal.
+It was also tested in PyCharm terminal, the codeanywhere terminal when writting the project and on Heroku terminal.

 ### Input Testing

 All user inputs were tested and check for validation as follow:
 - User name input - tested for numbers in user name, if user name is empty, is it at least 2 chars long and is it match the given pattern provided by regex.
 If any of the condition will be invalid the user will get a message on the screen
 - Email - for this validation is used outside library called email_validator which check if given email match the pattern in that library and will give user feedback if not
 - Gender - simple validation to check if the user is Male(M) or Female(F).
 In any other cases user will get an error
 - Weight and Height - validation to check if the given input is a number grteater than 0.
 This is possible because input which user provide is casted to float from string value.
 - Date of Birth - date validation is check by regex and pattern provided by the site owner.
 If date won't be in given format dd/mm/yyy the user will get an error on the screen e.g. if user type in '-' between numbers instead of '/'

 ### Validator Testing

 - PEP8
     - Passed the PEP8 validation with no errors found on run.py.
     ![PEP8 Validation Image](docs/readme_images/PEP8_Validation.png)

 ### Bugs

+No bugs founded

 #### Solved Bugs

 - When calculating the user age I found out that the first approach which I have doesn't calculate the months and days correctly e.g. when user birthday was the next day of today it was still counted like the user is already a plus year old.
 It goes by the year, not including the months and days.
 The second solution which I found online sole the problem.
 I credited the source below in Credit section.
 - I decided to use external python library email_validator instead of regex for email validation.
 It's designed for this purpose and shorter to write than regex expesion which sometimes didn't catch the wrong email.

-## Deploy
+## Deployment

-The application is deployed on Heroku platform (which is used for backend project) using Code Institute mock terminal.
+The aplication is deployed on [Heroku](https://dashboard.heroku.com/apps) platform and the live link can be found here --> [BMI Calculator](https://calculate-your-bmi-50a851f64fcf.herokuapp.com/)

+But before that a command pip3 freeze > requirements.txt

-To achive that the following steps have to be taken
+To achive that the following steps have to be taken:
+ - Create a repository on GitHub acoount using Code Institute pp3 template
+ - In Codeanywhere create a new workspace
- - Copy the repository
+ - Write the application logic
+ - Push changes to github
+ - Test the application in terminal for bugs and error
+ - Use the command pip3 freeze > requirements.txt in terminal to store all the requirements of application into file (this is needed so the heroku know what requirements have to load it while deploy the apllication)
- - Create a Heroku Application
+ - Create or log in to Heroku account
+ - In Heroku dashboard click "Create -> Create New App"
+ - Follow the steps to create your app (add unique name, choose the region)
+ - Next click on Setting tab and scroll down to Config Vars
+ - Click "Reveal Config Vars" and Enter first Config Var KEY: PORT, and the VALUE: 8000, then press "Add"
+ - Then in The KEY type CREDS and for Value copy and paste the content of the creds.json file from the project if you create it
+ - Next scroll down to the Buildpack section and click "Add Buildpack", select python, click "Add", then nodejs and click "Add"
+ - Make sure that python is abowe node.js, if not drag and drop burger menu on the left hand side and move them in correct order
+ - Move to the top of the page and click Deploy tab
+ - Select GitHub as a deployment method
+ - Confirm that you want to connect with GitHub
+ - Find your repository name on the screen and click the connect button
+ - Move down the page and know you have two options to choose
+    - you can click "Enable Automatic Deploy" in Automatic Deplos section which will run every time you make a change to your project through GitHub
+    - or you can choose "Deploy Brach" in Manual Deploy section.
+Remember that you will have to run this everytime you make a change to your project
+- Click "View" to see the deployed project

-## Library and technology used
+## Library and Technology Used

 ### Python Libraries